 - 3.10 New external examiners must be briefed on their task as soon as possible after appointment, preferably by visiting the institution to meet staff in the relevant school (remote meetings are also acceptable if an in-person visit is not possible).
 The briefing will cover: the dates of examiners' meetings; the examiner's role in relation to the examining team as a whole; module specifications and teaching methods; the methods of assessment and marking scheme; and academic regulations.
-In addition, all new examiners will also be invited to attend an institutional induction day organised by Quality Assurance and Enhancement.
-The External Examiner Peer Review Team will expect to see details of the support offered to external examiners with no previous examining experience and have the right to request further detail of the support to be offered. - 3.11 External examiners may wish to meet students and this should be facilitated by the Head of Department or department team, making clear that the role of the examiner in meeting students is to obtain general feedback on the course experience.
-The Head of Department should provide details of the arrangements for meeting teaching staff including module leaders/placement providers and assessors. - 3.12 Institutional guidance to external examiners on their role is provided by an External Examiners' Manual which is accessible via the external examiner webpage and referenced in the letter of contract. - 3.13 The fee payable to an external examiner is at the discretion of the School but should take into account the current guidelines provided by the External Examiner Peer Review Team. - 3.14 If termination of the appointment of an external examiner is considered desirable, grounds for such a decision must be clear and incontrovertible and the decision will be made by the External Examiner Peer Review Team.
+In addition, all new examiners will be given access to the institutional training module on Moodle.
+This module consists of a series of short briefings on the key aspects of the external examiner system at UEL.
+In particular, the External Examiner Peer Review Team will expect to see details of the support offered to external examiners with no previous examining experience; the school should arrange for an experienced UEL external examiner to act as a mentor.
+The review team have the right to request further detail of the support to be offered. - 3.11 External examiners may wish to meet students and this should be facilitated by the Head of Department or department team, making clear that the role of the examiner in meeting students is to obtain general feedback on the course experience.
+The Head of Department should provide details of the arrangements for meeting teaching staff including module leaders/placement providers and assessors. - 3.12 Institutional guidance to external examiners on their role is provided by an External Examiners' Manual which is accessible via the external examiner system webpage and referenced in the letter of contract. - 3.13 The fee payable to an external examiner is at the discretion of the school but should take into account the current guidelines provided by the External Examiner Peer Review Team. - 3.14 If termination of the appointment of an external examiner is considered desirable, grounds for such a decision must be clear and incontrovertible and the decision will be made by the External Examiner Peer Review Team.
 Appropriate grounds will include non-fulfilment of duties, non-submission or late submission of reports, or a change in circumstances compromising the impartiality of the external examiner.
 Our university reserves the right to terminate an appointment if an annual report is not submitted within the first term following the session from which the report was due.